ROCm/hipBLAS/README.md

 ### Batched and strided GEMM API

-hipBLAS GEMM can process matrices in batches with regular strides.
-The following example uses all permutations of the API.
+hipBLAS GEMM can process matrices in batches with regular strides by using the strided-batched version of the API:

 ```c
 hipblasStatus_t